LukeGrahamLandry/franca/README.md

   There just happens to only be ~25k lines of code ever written in this langauge so its not a big deal yet.
   See examples/60fps.fr judging its performace.
 - I can't emit my own macho/elf files and i don't have my own linker.
+  You need to have clang if you want AOT.